-If you are employed or are a worker, then in most cases your employer has to pay you in accordance with National Minimum Wage (NMW) legislation (links to our LITRG website), which includes the National Minimum Wage (NLW), introduced from April 2016.
+If you are employed or are a worker, then in most cases your employer has to pay you in accordance with National Minimum Wage (NMW) legislation (links to our LITRG website), which includes the National Living Wage (NLW), introduced from April 2016.
 You may be paid more than this, but this is the basic minimum.

 If, instead, you are taking part in a government scheme to provide training and work experience, or are doing voluntary work for a charity, it is likely you will not be entitled to the NMW nor the NLW.

 There are specific types of student internships where, as part of your course of UK-based higher or further education, you are required to undertake an internship of less than a year: in these cases you are not entitled to the NMW nor the NLW.